sb53systems/G-Code-Flow-Temperature-Controller/README.md

 See my [Ideal Flow Vs Hotend Temperature Calibration](https://github.com/sb53systems/Flow_Temperature_Calibration) Project on Github.

 I challenge makers to find a precise, cost-effective, and user-friendly solution for the majority of 3D printers. :)

-Feel free to let me know if you need further adjustments or details!

 # Observations and Tips
 - A printer with higher accelerations and lower hotend heating/cooling time, will have a better result with this approach because it allows for better flow stabilization (Quality) and Higher Max/Average Flow (Speed).